-The stage version of Raymond Briggs' well-loved book The Snowman continues to delight children everywhere as it returns to the London's Peacock Theatre once again!
+The stage dance version of Raymond Briggs' well-loved book The Snowman continues to delight children everywhere as it returns to the London's Peacock Theatre once again this Christmas 2019!

 When a boy's snowman comes to life on Christmas Eve, the two friends set off and a night-time quest for adventure.
 On their travels, they meet dancing penguins, reindeer and crowds of the Snowman's friends.
 Watch spell-bound as the Snowman soars through the night sky, escaping the clutches of the evil Jack Frost to return home for Christmas morning.

-The music an lyrics are by Howard Blake and feature the haunting 'Walking in the Air'.
+The music and lyrics are by Howard Blake and feature the haunting 'Walking in the Air'.
 The Snowman is directed by award-winning director Bill Alexander and choreographed by Robert North.
-Originally seen at The Birmingham Repertory Theatre, this production of The Snowman was first seen in London in December 1998, and subsequently annually each Christmas at The Peacock Theatre.
+Originally seen at the Birmingham Repertory Theatre, this production of The Snowman was first seen in London in December 1998, and subsequently annually each Christmas here at the Peacock Theatre.

-The Snowman in London is suitable for all children aged two and upwards.
-This show provides a captivating mix of dance, stagecraft and music and features a live orchestra.
-It is the perfect introduction to dance for the very young.
+The Snowman in London provides a captivating mix of dance and stagecraft, and is the perfect introduction to dance for the very young.

 "Fantasy, as the escapist charm of Bill Alexander's production of The Snowman reminds us, is the best and safest form of travel: you reach places you only dreamed of seeing and meet people you never imagined you would encounter.
 Judging by last night's reception this Snowman may well become a Christmas hot number for the under-eights, even if his stay last night was too protracted, particularly for some young minds and for my far older body.
 This stage adaptation of Raymond Briggs's novel has come through several filters but keeps its original, airy flights of imagination in its new dance version.
 Briggs's novel formed the basis of the 1982 animated film with Howard Blake's music and lyrics.
 And the scenario for this production has been prepared by Blake, Alexander and Robert North, who also dynamically choreographs."
 The London Evening Standard